snap-stanford/snap-python/doc/source/reference/GetFarnessCentr.rst

 - float:
     The farness centrality of the node *NId* in *Graph*

-The following example shows the farness centrality for nodes in :class:`TUNGraph`::
+The following example shows how to get the farness centrality for nodes in :class:`TUNGraph`::

     import snap